 Reclaimed Elm Flooring

-Reclaimed elm just happens to be one of our faves over here at Elmwood Reclaimed Timber.
-The long straight grain, beautiful light color and of course it’s our namesake.
-Sanded surface combined with just the right color tones and surface sheen, we know you too will feel the zen.
+Reclaimed elm is one of our favorite flooring options here at Elmwood Reclaimed Timber.
+The long straight grain and beautiful light color make up this high quality, solid hardwood flooring choices.
+And of course, it’s our namesake.
+The sanded surface, combined with just the right color tones and surface sheen, will allow you to feel the zen in your own home.
 American Elm was the most widely planted shade tree from the Civil War until the early 20th Century.

-If you have any questions about our Reclaimed Elm Flooring, please don’t hesitate to contact us.
+Please reach out if you have any questions about our Reclaimed Elm Flooring.

 Shop Reclaimed Elm Flooring Products

 A reddish-brown pine with prominent growth rings and slightly lighter sapwood, reclaimed douglas fir solid wood flooring is predominantly straight grained, but can often be wavy or spiral.
 Harvested in the Pacific Northwest and British Columbia, Douglas fir is to this day a very important tree species, utilized for any application from structural timbers to furniture making.
 Douglas fir was a very traditional floor in turn-of-the-century mission style homes for the working and living quarters, with a more formal hardwood in the parlor and dining rooms, or “public” areas of the home.
 Today, we reclaim this versatile solid wood from old factories and warehouses in the form of large beams and dimensional lumber.